-EMPLOYER ACCIDENT REPORTING, INVESTIGATION AND RELATED PROHIBITIONS
+EMPLOYER ACCIDENT REPORTING AND INVESTIGATION

 Division 10 of Part 2 of the Act requires employers to immediately notify the Board of certain accidents and conduct investigations of those accidents and other situations.
-It also prohibits an employer or supervisor from attempting to prevent a worker reporting an injury, illness, death or hazardous condition, or claiming compensation.
+It also prohibits an employer or supervisor from attempting to prevent a worker reporting an injury, illness, death or hazardous condition.